rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/elasticsearch/_index.md

          ```
          openssl req -x509 -newkey rsa:2048 -keyout myservice.key -out myservice.cert -days 365 -nodes -subj "/CN=myservice.example.com"
          ```

 1. Enter your **Client Key Password**.

 1. Enter your **SSL Version**.
 The default version is `TLSv1_2`.

 1. Select whether or not you want to verify your SSL.
-If the **Enabled - Input trusted server certificate** option is selected, a certificate section is enabled.
+If the **Enabled - Input trusted server certificate** option is selected, a certificate section, i.e. **Ca Certificate PEM** is displayed.
 You can copy and paste the certificate or upload it using the **Read from a file** button.

     * If you are using a self-signed certificate, provide the **CA Certificate PEM**.
     * If you are using a certificate from a certificate authority, provide your **Trusted Server Certificate Chain**.